Review: Vegas Robaina Marshal (ER Adriatico 2008)

 Vegas Robaina Marshal (RE Adriatic) 3.png

-Now to the REAL humdinger, as my grandfather would say.
-Apparently, instead of destroying the original LGC boxes that had already been produced before the copyright issues came to light, Habanos S.A. decided to just put a Silver plate with the VR info ON TOP of the LGC stamping into the box, and if you notice, on top of the banner on the top right corner as well.
+Instead of destroying the original La Gloria boxes that had already been produced before the copyright issues came to light, Habanos S.A. decided to just put a silver plate with the Vegas Robaina info on top of the La Gloria stamping into the box, and if you notice, on top of the banner on the top right corner as well.
 If you were to pry off the plate, underneath you find this.

 Vegas Robaina Marshal (RE Adriatic) 5.png